ownego/polaris-vue/docs/components/Listbox/README.md

 title: List box
 category: Lists
 examples:
-  # - fileName: listbox-default.tsx
+  - fileName: Default.vue
-  #   title: Default
+    title: Default
-  #   description: Basic implementation of a control element used to let merchants select options
+    description: Basic implementation of a control element used to let merchants select options
-  # - fileName: listbox-with-loading.tsx
+  - fileName: WithLoading.vue
-  #   title: With Loading
+    title: With Loading
-  #   description: Implementation of a control element showing a loading indicator to let merchants know more options are being loaded
+    description: Implementation of a control element showing a loading indicator to let merchants know more options are being loaded
   # - fileName: listbox-with-action.tsx
   #   title: With Action
   #   description: Implementation of a control element used to let merchants take an action